heheshang/AuroraPlan/Rust for Rustaceans.md

 else also needed it, so there may be a wider audience for your port too!
 Data structures and command-line tools often make for great porting subjects, but find a niche that appeals to you.
-Should you be more of a “build it from scratch” kind of person, I recommend looking back at your own development experience so far and thinking about similar code you’ve ended up writing in multiple projects (whether The Rust Ecosystem 241 in Rust or in other languages).
+- Should you be more of a “build it from scratch” kind of person, I recommend looking back at your own development experience so far and thinking about similar code you’ve ended up writing in multiple projects (whether in Rust or in other languages).
 Such repetition tends to be a good signal that something is reusable and could be turned into a library.
 If nothing comes to mind, David Tolnay maintains a list of smaller utility crates that